nicc777/arduino_elec_and_temp_monitor/README.md

 box.
 There are a number of factors that could cause high temperatures on the electricity wiring and it may also be useful to collect such information.

+### References

+The most helpful site for this project was [Learn openEnergyMonitor site](https://learn.openenergymonitor.org).
+The site contains a lot of theory and other useful notes, including the calibration process.
+Make sure to check it out!

 ## Status as on 2018-12-15

 The initial experiments in a controlled lab environment produced some encouraging results.
 The README at this point